Robotics-and-AI/kuka-gui/README.md

 ### B: Robot connection

 To connect the robot with the interface:
-1. Enter the robot's ip
+1. Enter the robot's ip.
-2. Start MatlabToolboxServer on the robot side
+2. Start MatlabToolboxServer on the robot side.
-3. Press the connect button
+3. Press the connect button.

 ### C: Move robot

 For any robotic movement please connect to the robot first.

+#### Hand-guide
-**Hand-guide**: by pressing the hand-guide button the robot enters in precise hand-guiding mode, which allows a precise movement in any axis and rotation in respect with the robot's EEF.
+Enter precise hand-guiding mode, allowing a precise movement in any axis and rotation in respect with the robot's EEF.

+#### Open/Close
-**Open/Close**: by pressing the Open or Close buttons the robot activates the pins to open and close a SCHUNK Co-act EGP-C 64 gripper.
-If using a different gripper verify if the pins required are the same, if not make the necessary adjustments in the code.
+Activate pins to open and close gripper.
+Tested on a SCHUNK Co-act EGP-C 64 gripper.
+If using a different gripper verify if the pins required are the same, if not make the necessary adjustments.

+#### Axis movement
-**Move positive / Move negative**: by pressing the button X+ or X- the robot moves in the positive and negative world X axis directions respectively.
-The buttons work similarly for the Y and Z axis.
+Move the robot in the positive (+) or negative (-) selected axis direction.
 The amount and speed of the movement can be specified in the entries below.

 ### D: Managing tasks